STORIS/material-responsive-grid/README.md

 - Extra-large: *xl12* or *xl*

 For screen sizes with twelve columns, a duplicate set of classes has been provided that does not include the number of columns in the screen size's abbreviation.

-## Grid System ##

-There are three basic elements of this grid system: grids, rows, and columns.
-Rows must be contained by a grid.

 ### Grids ###